-Life without parole (“LWOP”) is a prison sentence in a California criminal case in which a convicted person is committed to state prison for the rest of his or her life without the possibility of parole.
+Life without parole (“LWOP”) is a prison sentence in a California criminal case in which a convicted person is committed to state prison for the rest of their life without the possibility of parole.
 LWOP is the harshest sentence short of the death penalty and is reserved for only a handful of the most serious crimes.

 Examples of California crimes that can be punished by serving life include: